twrchtrwyth/pelican/content/pages/games.md

 Tags: games
 Status: published
 Slug: videogames
-Summary: A list of games wot I have enjoyed.
+Summary: A list of computer games I have played and enjoyed.
 ---

 Super Nintendo